azdavis/millet/docs/keywords.md

 ## `|`

-Separate cases in a matcher.
+Separate arms in a matcher, constructors in a datatype, or cases in a `fun`.

 Note that a leading `|` for the first case is not allowed.